Eikei7/MusiQuiz/README.md

 ### Backend

-* **AWS Lambda:** Serverless functions for API endpoints
-* **DynamoDB:** NoSQL database for storing users, questions, and game states
+* **Supabase:** Functions for endpoints, PostgreSQL database for storing users, questions, and game states, real-time updates and more.
-* **API Gateway:** RESTful API routing and management
-* **WebSockets:** Real-time communication between players

 ## Game Flow

-1. Users log in to their accounts
+1. Users create and/or log in to their accounts
-2. Players browse and join available quiz rooms
+2. Players browse and join a quiz room
-3. Either the player choose to play a single player game, or waits for a second player to join the room
+3. The player chooses to either play a single player game, or waits for a second player to join the room
 5. Players take turns answering music trivia questions
 6. Correct answers earn points; incorrect answers yield no points
 7. After all rounds, final scores are displayed and a winner is declared